New York

 The Catskill/Delaware reservoir system, comprising several reservoirs such as the Pepacton, Cannonsville, and Neversink, is the largest source of water for New York City.
 Situated in the picturesque Catskill and Delaware watersheds, these reservoirs boast pristine water quality due to their protected nature.
 Similarly, the Croton reservoir system, which includes the Croton Falls, Muscoot, and New Croton reservoirs, plays a significant role in providing safe drinking water to millions of New Yorkers.
 Furthermore, the Kensico reservoir, located in Westchester County, serves as a supplemental water source, ensuring a reliable water supply during peak demand periods.

-See also How To Cook New York Strip
+See also How Far Is New York City From Ohio

 The role of water treatment plants in ensuring safe drinking water